 Some people want to make monthly payments for emotional reasons or out of habit.
 New research shows there may be other advantages to making payments on a reverse mortgage when doing so is part of a larger financial strategy.
 Maximizing the unique feature of a reverse line of credit can be accomplished by making optional payments.

-If you would like to see how much you can get with a reverse mortgage, click the free Reverse Mortgage Qualifier button below.
+If you would like to see how much you can get with a reverse mortgage, click the free Reverse Mortgage Qualifier button below and I will generate a report from our proprietary reverse mortgage calculator, based on your unique situation.

 Previously, we discussed the danger of a conventional home equity line of credit in retirement – namely that the bank can change the rules and pull it away when it might be needed most.
 This happened to thousands of people during the great recession and many never regained their footing.
 A reverse mortgage line of credit can be a better, safer alternative for retirees.